Antifreeze poisoningEngine coolant poisoning

 - Propylene glycol

 The above ingredients are found in various antifreezes.
 They may also be used in other products.

 Below are symptoms of antifreeze poisoning in different parts of the body.

 Heart and blood

 - Low blood pressure

-Use standard first aid and CPR for signs of shock or cardiac arrest.
-Call your local poison control center or 911 for further assistance.
+Use standard first aid and CPR for signs of shock or no heartbeat (cardiac arrest).
+Call your local poison control center or 911 for more help.